-- In certain company names: Procter & Gamble; Smith & Wesson
+- in certain company names: Procter & Gamble

-- When artistic considerations dictate; and
+- when artistic considerations dictate; and

-- In references: Barroga & Prado, 2013; R&D
+- in references: Barroga & Prado, 2013; R&D

-Do not use to abbreviate the word-AND:
+Do not use to abbreviate the word:

-X We need to publish an update on hybrid & inbred rice production.

-✓ We need to publish...AND inbred rice production.
+- We need to publish an update on hybrid & inbred rice production. - ✓ We need to publish...
+AND inbred rice production.